zephyrproject-rtos/zephyr/doc/guides/flash_debug/probes.rst

-        If you get no RTT output you might need to disable other consoles which conflict with the RTT one if they are enabled by default in the particular sample or application you are running, such as disable UART_CONSOLE in menucon
+        If you get no RTT output you might need to disable other consoles which conflict with the RTT one if they are enabled by default in the particular sample or application you are running, such as disable UART_CONSOLE in menuconfig

 Updating or restoring ST-Link firmware
 ======================================